astampoulis/website-source/content/blog/taksim-modes-makam.md

 >> InputList2 := [4, 5].
 ```

 [^1]: In Makam unfortunately the usefulness of this feature is limited for programming language settings, due to the naive depth-first search procedure used.
-For great examples of this in a PL context, look at [A Unified Approach to Solving Seven Programming Problems](http://io.livecode.ch/learn/gregr/icfp2017-artifact-auas7pp) by William Byrd et al.
+For great examples of this in a PL context using miniKanren, look at [A Unified Approach to Solving Seven Programming Problems](http://io.livecode.ch/learn/gregr/icfp2017-artifact-auas7pp) by William Byrd et al.

 Still, in many cases, it is useful to be able to specify and restrict the modes under which a predicate is used.
 This is especially useful when we are trying to accurately model existing type inferencing algorithms.